lukso-network/docs/docs/guides/key-manager/03-giving-permissions.md

 };
 ```

-The code snippets below show how to set permissions for **Bob** on a Universal Profile owned by `yourEOA`.
+The code snippets below show how to set permissions for **Bob** on a Universal Profile owned by `myEOA`.
 It assumes that the profile has been deployed with our [lsp-factory.js](https://docs.lukso.tech/tools/lsp-factoryjs/introduction/getting-started.md) tool.

 <Tabs>